promet/PRAugmentedReality/README.md

 ### Requirements

-Several frameworks are required for PRAugmentedReality to work in your app:
+Several Libraries are required for PRAugmentedReality to work in your app:
 * AVFoundation
 * CoreGraphics
 * CoreLocation